ccollins-21/Azure-Compute-Networking/README.md

 <img src="https://i.imgur.com/3cGR7xZ.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-Finally, I'll observe RDP traffic by typing in "tcp.port == 3389" in the top bar.
+Finally, I'll observe RDP (Remote Desktop Protocol) traffic by typing in "tcp.port == 3389" in the top bar.
 You'll notice there is traffic happening without us doing anything.
 This is because I used RDP to connect to this machine from my own computer and RDP shows us a constant live stream of whats happening:  <br/>
 <img src="https://i.imgur.com/0eQAkky.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />